Ryan Model 147: Ryan Model 147H

 Despite the Air Force's attention to the low-altitude mission, the service hadn't given up on using Lightning Bugs for high-altitude reconnaissance and in fact continued to improve the high-altitude variants.
 The result was the Model 147H third-generation high-altitude Lightning Bug which made its first operational flight in March 1967 after two years of development.
 It was better optimized for its mission than earlier Model 147s, many of which had been modified and put into service as quickly as possible.
 The Model 147H had the more powerful J69-T-41A engine of the Model 147G, a lighter airframe, and a wing further stretched to 32 ft span with internal fuel tanks to increase range.
 The 147H was capable of reaching 65,000 ft altitudes and had a new camera payload that provided both greater area coverage and finer resolution.

-"Stealthy" features that had been built into the original Lightning Bugs were becoming less and less effective, so the Model 147H was designed with new features to improve survivability, including a radar warning receiver (RWR) to alert the drone if it was illuminated by fighter or SAM radars, an improved guidance system that sent it into a right turn when alerted by the RWR, an ECM box named "Rivet Bouncer" to jam the SA-2 Fan Song radar, a coating in the jet intake to reduce radar reflectivity, and an improved no-contrail system.
+"Stealthy" features that had been built into the original Lightning Bugs were becoming less and less effective, so the Model 147H was designed with new features to improve survivability, including a radar warning receiver (RWR) to alert the drone if it was illuminated by fighter or SAM radars, an improved guidance system that sent it into a right turn when alerted by the RWR, an ECM box named "Rivet Bouncer" to jam the S-75 SNR-75 radar, a coating in the jet intake to reduce radar reflectivity, and an improved no-contrail system.

 Older Model 147Gs continued to fly high-altitude missions in parallel with the Model 147H drones until the 147Gs were phased out in August 1967.
 Despite losses, the survivability of Model 147H drones did prove to be better than that of the 147B and 147G.